ropensci-archive/jaod/cran-comments.md

 This is a new release.
 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

+This is a re-submission of 1st version with corrections to DESCRIPTION file.

 Thanks!
 Scott Chamberlain